Work from Home? 6 Tips for Staying Focused & Productive

 When you work from home, it can be tempting to sleep in sometimes or keep working long after quitting time.
-Try to avoid both those temptations.
-Instead, set a routine and stick to it as much as possible.
-That means starting and ending your day at around the same times every day.
+To avoid both temptations, set a routine and stick to it as much as possible.
+Start and end work around the same time every day.

-Creating a designated work area will also help the people you live with learn to tell when you’re working.
-They’ll know, “Oh, they’re at their desk, I won’t bother them.”
-If you’re working from the couch, your bed, or the kitchen table, your roommates or family members won’t be able to tell if you’re working or just browsing the internet for fun, so they’ll have no problem distracting you.
+A designated work area will also help the people you live with learn to tell when you’re working.
+If you’re working from your couch or kitchen table, your roommates or family members won’t know if you’re working or just browsing the internet.
+So, they’ll have no qualms about distracting you.

 Creating a to-do list each morning will help you figure out what must get done.
-So, you’ll spend more time on things that matter, and less time responding to random emails (or folding your laundry.
-Although, I do know some people who work from home and use their laundry cycles as a timer for cranking out work).
+So, you’ll spend more time on things that matter and less time responding to random emails or doing housework.

 I suggest dividing your to-do list into a couple of sections: